FranMuniz/FranMuniz/README.md

 ### Junior Data Engineer
 </div align="center">

-- 🏢 Currently working in the **Payments team at Shopee Brazil**
+- 🏢 Currently working in the **Data Team at SeaMoney**
-- 🌱 Always learning more about **data architecture and pipeline automation**
+- 🌱 Always learning more about **data architecture, engineering and pipeline automation**
-- 🧠 Ask me about **Airflow, SQL (Presto), financial reconciliation, and streaming data**
 - 📫 Reach me at: [franmuniz@protonmail.com](mailto:francy_muniz@hotmail.com)
-- ⚡ Fun fact: _I'm obsessed with clean processes and good documentation ✨_

 ---